Scope of MBA in Marketing

 - Advertising and Promotions – An IMC approach.
 Cengage Learning.
 Sirgy, R. (2001).

-Experience in MIIM
+Scope of MBA in MIIM

 The skills like excellent communication skills, influencing skills required for Marketing Manager, Brand manager Corporate Sales etc. can be improved through getting into a prestige college like Marian International Institute of Management.
 The experience in the college, eminent training sessions and expert talks help to improve our overall skills.
 Their management fest is conducted by the students of the college, both the first and second years.